-“I spend a lot of my time taking phone call and emails, and tending to visits to the training room from parents of injured athletes I am treating.
+“I spend a lot of my time taking phone calls and emails and tending to visits to the training room from parents of injured athletes I am treating.
 It takes up a lot of my time.
 How can I take care of this problem?”

-There is a saying that says we teach others how to treat us.
-This means that through our actions and inactions we teach others what we will tolerate and not tolerate in our relationships.
+There is a saying that says, “We teach others how to treat us.”
+This means that we teach others what we will tolerate and not tolerate in our relationships through our actions and inactions.

-Parents of injured athletes are scared and this fear can show up as control in their interactions with you.
-They may try to control their son or daughters healing process to help both the parent and the athlete feel better.
+Parents of injured athletes are scared, and this fear can show up as control in their interactions with you.
+They may try to control their son or daughter’s healing process to help the parent and the athlete feel better.
 Phone calls, emails, repeated questions, and training room visits are all signs of stress and concern.

 Think of your training room as a castle with a gate and a mote.
 You decide who comes into the castle.
-If your mote is dry and the gate is always open you are going to have problems.
-With a full mote, and a guard at the gate parents, coaches, and athletes will quickly get the message that your training room is not a place to stroll in and out of.
-They will get the sense that you mean business and that you take your role as team trainer seriously.
+If your mote is dry and the gate is always open, you will have problems.
+With a full mote and a guard at the gate, parents, coaches, and athletes will quickly get the message that your training room is not a place to stroll in and out of.
+They will understand that you mean business and take your role as team trainer seriously.
 They will learn that your time and energy are valuable resources in the recovery process of the athletes you treat.

 I am not saying to cut off all contact with parents.
 It is reasonable for parents to want to know how treatment is going.
 It is up to you to decide when this concern moves beyond reasonable and becomes an annoyance.